FOREX-Euro bounces off 4-month low, but remains under pressure

 "The market may show some minor reaction to Greek opinion polls... but it is hard to sell the euro in light of already large short positions in the currency," he added.

-The single currency last stood at $1.2786, slightly above its New York close on Friday, and about 1.2 percent above a four-month trough of $1.2642 hit earlier on Friday.
+The single currency last stood at $1.2799, about 0.15 percent above its New York close on Friday, and about 1.2 percent above a four-month trough of $1.2642 hit earlier on Friday.

 "This is driven just by short-covering and has little to do with economic fundamentals of the euro," said Kimihiko Tomita, head of forex at State Street.